FAIRplus/the-fair-cookbook/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case_matched.md

 ## 2. Exemplar instance data:

-When users submit informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion via the form (or by other programatic means), an instance YAML file is generated, which looks like this:
+When users submit informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion via the form (or by other programatic means), an instance YAML file is generated, which looks like this:

 ```bash